railsbridge/docs/README.md

 To serve sites from "sites/en", use `rake run` or a vanilla deploy.

 To server sites from another locale (say, "es" or Spanish)...

-  * Locally, use the SITE_LOCALE environment variable: `SITE_LOCALE=es rake run`
+### Run Localized Site Locally

+    $ SITE_LOCALE=es rake run

+The server listens on `0.0.0.0:9292`.

+Now you have to setup subdomain for the site.
+If you have Pow, run:

+    $ echo 9292 > ~/.pow/railsbridge # works for any subdomain

+If you don't have Pow, add the following line to `/etc/hosts`:

+    127.0.0.1 es.railsbridge.dev # works for single subdomain

+Now you can access `http://es.railsbridge.dev:9292` for debugging.

+### Running on a Server

-  * On a server, make the server respond to a locale subdomain: `http://es.railsbridge.org`
+Just make sure the server responds to a locale subdomain: `http://es.railsbridge.org`

+### Temporary Testing

-  * Or to temporarily test, use a `locale` or `l` parameter: `http://docs.railsbridge.org/?l=es` (note that in this mode, links are not rewritten, so if they fail you will have to manually add the parameter again)
+Use a `locale` or `l` parameter: `http://docs.railsbridge.org/?l=es`.

+Note that in this mode, links are not rewritten, so if they fail you will have to manually add the parameter again.

 ## Contributing